 EXAMPLE: What is the annual income from the dividend from 250, $ 60 shares paying a 5 % dividend?

 You have purchased 250 shares costing you $60 each.
 Your total investment is $15000.
-IF you are making a 5% yield on that, which means every year you will get a check worth $750.
-Which is not bad.
-It beats 10 years treasury and CDs.
+IF you are making a 5% yield on that, which means every year, you will get a check worth $750, which is not bad.
+It beats ten years treasury and CDs.

 If you buy the same amount of stock for $30, your dividend yield would be %10, and if you buy the same stocks for $120, your dividend yield would be 2.5%.

-The point I am trying to make is if the dividend amount being paid is not reduced, then what price you pay for the stock, greatly impacts the dividend yield you can earn.
-And the stock price goes up or down due to sentiment all the time, you need to control your emotions and pay the right price for the stock.
+If the dividend amount is not reduced, then what price you pay for the stock significantly impacts the dividend yield you can earn.
+And the stock price goes up or down due to sentiment all the time; you need to control your emotions and pay the right price for the stock.

 Is the annual income from the dividend guaranteed?

 That is not so easy to answer.
-IF you buy a US treasury or Indian Government bond (rupee bond) you can count on getting coupon payment in USD and INR.
+IF you buy a US treasury or Indian Government bond (rupee bond), you can count on getting coupon payment in USD and INR.
 That coupon payment might not buy you much.
 In case inflation makes the currencies worthless.
-But these are risk-free returns because you are certain to get a return.
+But these are risk-free returns because you are sure to get a return.

 Dividend from stock is anything but certain.
-Although large companies with a lot of free cash flow that does not have a lot of growth plan, usually pay a dividend.
+Although large companies with a lot of free cash flow that do not have many growth plans usually pay a dividend.
 But, the company might decide to fund capital expenditure to grow or an acquisition.
 Even a buyback with the retained earnings, in that case, we might not get the dividend.
 As minority shareholders, we depend on management to decide what they want to do with the retained earnings.

-In the worst-case sometimes companies keep on paying a dividend to showcase that their financials are strong.
-But during an economic downturn or during liquidity/ cash crunch they fail to pay a dividend.
+In the worst-case, sometimes companies keep on paying a dividend to showcase that their financials are strong.
+But during an economic downturn or liquidity/ cash crunch, they fail to pay a dividend.
 You can google what GM did during 2008-2009.
 Eventually, they filed for bankruptcy.
 Before that, they were taking debt to pay a dividend, which was a poor choice.
-Remember, as a stock owner you are a part-owner of the business.
+Remember, as a stock owner, you are a part-owner of the business.
 As a part-owner, you would like to see your business thrive for a long time to come.
 As it continues to make a profit, you will earn a dividend.

 What sectors in the market usually pay good dividend yield?

-Oil and Gas, mining companies pay good dividend yield too.
+Oil and gas mining companies pay good dividend yields too.
 But these are heavily cyclical industries.
-Last 10 years oil and gas did not generate any return.
+Last ten years, oil and gas did not generate any return.
 But you can allocate some part in these sectors to generate dividend income.
-Best time to invest in these stocks is when economies are in a recession and these stocks are at the bottom.
-As their earning goes up and down with the price of the commodity they produce, the stock price reflect the same cycle.
+The best time to invest in these stocks is when economies are in a recession, and these stocks are at the bottom.
+As their earnings go up and down with the commodity price they produce, the stock price reflects the same cycle.

 I am not saying there is no ideal income stock.
 I am sure there is something out there that would suit you.
 And I am making you aware of what mistakes you might make.
-Like if you buy commodity stocks when the cycle is at the pick, you would face notional loss when the commodity cycle slows down.
+If you buy commodity stocks when the cycle is at the pick, you will face notional loss when the commodity cycle slows down.

-In the USA these ETFs usually pay dividends too.
-The dividend yield might be less than some stocks in the ETF, the reason would be, some matured stocks more dividend than smaller companies, and as it is a basket approach, the overall dividend yield comes down.
+In the USA, these ETFs usually pay dividends too.
+The dividend yield might be less than some stocks in the ETF; the reason would be, some matured stocks have more tips than smaller companies, and as it is a basket approach, the overall dividend yield comes down.

 Why chasing the yield might be a wrong idea?

-For example say you buy 1000 stocks of XYZ Company for $10 each.
+For example,say you buy 1000 stocks of XYZ Company for $10 each.
 That stock is yielding 10%.
 And anything above 4 – 6% should raise a flag.
 You should ask, why did the price of the stock fall so much?
-Analysts are not stupid to sell off a perfectly fine stock.
+Analysts are not stupid to sell off an outstanding inventory

 Maybe the company has too much debt and too little free cash flow to service the debt.
-Maybe that is why analysts think in the future the company will have to cut their dividend.
-Or the companies earning are not stable, and coming down, so the price dropped in anticipation of earning per share drop.
-Worse among all corporate governance issue or mismanagement.
-The company might get into trouble and that is why the stock price dropped.
+Perhaps that is why analysts think in the future, the company will have to cut its dividend.
+Or the company earnings are not stable and coming down, so the price dropped in anticipation of earning per share drop.
+Worse among all corporate governance issues or mismanagement.
+The company might get into trouble, and that is why the stock price dropped.

 What are the things you need to consider before buying an income stock?

-Either way, as a retail investor it is difficult for you to anticipate what is going to happen.
+Either way, as a retail investor, it is difficult for you to anticipate what will happen.
 So, read analyst reports to form your own opinion.
 And I almost forgot about one point, payout ratio.
 Say, the company XYZ is paying out 95% of their retained earnings as dividends.
-It is obvious that the dividend is not safe.
+The dividend is not safe.

 Either they need to cut dividends to fund projects.
 Or they need to increase retained earnings.
 Or they might need to take debt to pay a dividend.
-So avoid companies with a lot of debt, high payout ratio like the plague.
-You can find a payout ratio in sites like Yahoo.com or in India check out Screener.in.
+So avoid companies with a lot of debt, high payout ratios like the plague.
+You can find a payout ratio on sites like Yahoo.com or India.
+Check out Screener. in.

-My own strategy is to supplement my income with dividend checks from companies that produce a lot of cash.
+My strategy is to supplement my income with dividend checks from companies that produce a lot of cash.
 You can do the same.
-But do your own research on picking the companies, you cannot just use screeners and invest.
-I tried to cover the factors you will need to consider and so that you do not chase yield and end up making a bad investment.
+But do your research on picking the companies; you cannot just use screeners and invest.
+I tried to cover the factors you will need to consider so that you do not chase yield and make a bad investment.

 You can scroll through Yahoofinance.com articles for some ideas.
-Or you can go to Fool.co.
+Or you can go to Fool.com.
 They are publishing some ideas every other day.
 Forbes.com publishes some ideas too.

-But once you get the name, do your own research.
-Remember the analysts are not paid by you.
+But once you get the name, do your research.
+Remember, you do not pay the analysts.
 And your financial wellbeing is not their primary concern.
-In fact, most probably they own those stocks they are recommending and you know why they are recommending those.
+In fact, they probably own those stocks they are recommending, and you know why they are urging those.
 Always remember, nobody cares about your money the way you do.
 Show that love and do some work.

-But, you might take a different approach, depending on your personal situation.
+But, you might take a different approach, depending on your situation.
 If you are about to retire, focus on dividend aristocrats.
 But if you are in your thirties, you can take a basket approach by buying dividend ETF or buy stocks that generate significant returns and additional annual income from the dividend.

 Always remember debt kills a company more often than you can think.
 So, be vigilant of the financial health of the company.

 Have you made any investment in dividend-generating stocks?
-How did pick the stock?
-And do you have any question based on what you just read?
+How did you pick the stock?
+And do you have any questions based on what you just read?